sinphony/sinphony/README.md

 Mixing ecommerce .Also I am specialist in Cybersecurity as well.

-If you are interested or need something regarding the next The next topics , do not doubt to contact:
+If you are interested or need something regarding the next The next topics , do not doubt to contact.

-- ecommerce.
-- javascript,php,mysql.
-- business reasons ( need a comerciañ site, forum, personal cormer etc)
-- Blockchain.

 ©️Sinphony ®️ 2022 🐺</h5></center>